 The classic headache associated with concussion can be widespread affecting the top of the neck, the base of the skull, the forehead and temples.
 Vertigo and dizziness are also very common, as the delicate vestibular structures are predisposed to damage in head trauma.
 In addition the torsion forces placed upon the brainstem can also damage delicate brain tissues, producing many of the symptoms associated with post concussive syndrome.

-How do we help mild traumatic brain injury?
+How can we help mild traumatic brain injury?

 At the Eastern Brain Centre we start with a detailed history and a thorough examination.
 We will ask you about things such as the frequency, duration and intensity of your symptoms, as well as things that aggravate them or make them better.